Aaditya0417/JohnTheRipper/README.md

 # JohnTheRipper
-A replica of John the Ripper implementing dictionary and brute-force attacks for password cracking.
+A replica of John the Ripper implementing dictionary, brute-force and mask attacks for password cracking.